pinpoint-apm/pinpoint-docker/Readme.md

 Register a `job` on to pinpoint-flink server.
 You can build the `job` from the [open-source of Pinpoint](https://github.com/naver/pinpoint), additional guide is [here](https://github.com/naver/pinpoint/blob/master/doc/application-inspector.md#application-inspector).
-or
-you can simply upload pre-built jar file under pinpoint-flink/build/pinpoint-flink-job-{pinpoint-version}.jar (beware of the version, it should matched with *PINPOINT_VERSION* in .env file)

 If anyone have solution to put the job file into flink image without doing manually, please let us know.

 Pinpoint-Flink server is running on [port 8081](http://localhost:8081/#/submit).
 From `submit new job` menu